 The United States promised to expand their support for the French-Malian counterinsurgency on Saturday night.
 The Defense Department in Washington said it offered aerial refueling, which should enhance France’s ability to bomb rebel targets, as well as transport aircraft to ferry soldiers from other West African countries into Mali.

 Mali’s neighbors were still struggling to put together a regional peacekeeping force mandated by the United Nations.
-African Union leaders who met in the capital of Ethiopia on Saturday asked for help to provide airlifts, ammunition, communications equipment and field hospitals to be able to deploy up to six thousand soldiers to the conflict.
+African Union leaders who met in the capital of Ethiopia on Saturday asked for help to provide airlifts, ammunition, communications equipment and field hospitals to be able to deploy up to 6,000soldiers to the conflict.